-Victor is a Dallas native with undergrad from Stanford and master degrees from MIT and Harvard who made his mark in equity investments prior to turning his attention to exploration.
+Victor is a Dallas native with an undergrad from Stanford and a master’s degree from MIT and Harvard who made his mark in equity investments prior to turning his attention to exploration.

 In December 2018, he became the first person to reach the deepest point of the Atlantic Ocean, piloting DSV Limiting Factor, a reported $50 million submarine system (Triton 36000/2) including its support ship the DSSV Pressure Drop and its three ultra-deep-sea robotic landers 27,477 ft below the ocean surface to the base of the Puerto Rico Trench.

 In April 2019, Vescovo descended nearly 11 km (6.8 mi) to the deepest place in the ocean – the Challenger Deep in Pacific Ocean’s Mariana Trench.
 On his first descent, he piloted the DSV Limiting Factor to a depth of 10,928 m (35,853 ft), a world record by 16 m (52 ft).
 Diving for a second time on May 1 he became the first person to dive the Challenger Deep twice, finding “at least three new species of marine animals” and “some sort of plastic waste.”